codice/thirdparty/ffmpeg/README.md

 ### Linux:

 1. Download the [Ubuntu 64 bit iso](https://www.ubuntu.com/download/desktop).

 1. Create a new Ubuntu 64 bit virtual machine in VirtualBox.
 If your host machine is Windows, you may have to [disable Hyper-V](https://www.poweronplatforms.com/enable-disable-hyper-v-windows-10-8/) to run 64-bit virtual machines in VirtualBox.

 1. Start up the new virtual machine and select the Ubuntu 64 bit iso to boot from.
-Follow the instillation instructions to complete the instillation.
+Follow the installation instructions to complete the installation.

 1. On the virtual machine, open the terminal.
 This will be our terminal for the rest of this guide.

 1. On the virtual machine, install compilation dependencies by running

     ```